Themes: Death, Memento-Mori, Skull, Dark.

-For over 20 years, Toshihiro has done numerous works of CG art, ink paintings, Oil and drawings for death metal bands from 25 different countries all over the world.
-He has numerous projects under his belt, which include CD album covers, logos, t-shirt designs, and much more.
+For over 20 years, Toshihiro has done numerous works of CG art, ink, Oil and drawings for death metal bands of 25 different countries all over the world.

 In 1973, Toshihiro was born in Osaka, Japan.
 When his parents divorced, he ended up moving to Kagoshima, where his grandfather, who operated a local billboard business, resided.